open-learning/git4ol/README.md

 ## Actors

-These are the basic actors in the open-learning work-flow:
+These are the basic actors and a quick summary of what their main functions are:

 - `author`: Creates learning material
 - `student`: Studies learning material and submits assignments for revuew